Light-generating reporter molecules ease cell monitoring

-To detect the goings-on inside cells without an external light source, scientists can genetically engineer cells to produce chemiluminescent reporter molecules.
+To detect the goings-on inside cells without the need for an external light source, scientists can genetically engineer cells to produce chemiluminescent reporter molecules.
 A new class of small molecules, however, can penetrate cells and monitor their biological processes by chemiluminescence, avoiding genetic modification.

 Chemiluminescence, the process that lights up glow sticks, occurs when a chemical reaction generates light.
-Researchers use it to monitor reactive oxygen species and diagnose pathogenic infections, as well as for detection in chromatography, electrophoresis, immunoassay, nucleic acid assay, and blotting experiments.
+In the lab, researchers use it to monitor reactive oxygen species, diagnose pathogenic infections, and detect the results of chromatography, electrophoresis, immunoassays, nucleic acid assays, and blotting experiments.

 Schaap’s reagents work well in organic solvents but emit light only weakly in water.
 Three-component systems—each a mixture of a Schaap’s reagent, a surfactant, and an excitable fluorescent dye—shine about 100 times as brightly in water as Schaap’s reagents by themselves, but the mixtures aren’t used in cells because they are toxic.
 Scientists can also use the firefly substrate-enzyme pair luciferin and luciferase to monitor gene expression and other processes inside cells, but they must first engineer the cells to produce luciferase.